Jeroen Kampschreur

-Jeroen Kampschreur (born 9 April 1999 in Leiderdorp) is a Dutch paralympic skier.
+Jeroen Kampschreur (born 9 April 1999 in Leiderdorp) is a Dutch Para alpine skier and four-time Paralympic gold medalist.
 Kampschreur was born without shinbones, which resulted in both of his legs being amputated above the knee at age one.
 Consequently, he began using a wheelchair.
-On 23 March 2018, Kampschreur was knighted in the Order of Orange-Nassau.

 Education

 Kampschreur was a student at the Beekdal Lyceum in Arnhem, Netherlands.
-He followed a HAVO education and passed his exams in 2018.
+He followed a havo education and passed his exams in 2018.